 Instructions

-• Add olive oil and butter to a large pot over medium low heat.
+• Vodka sauce: Add olive oil and butter to a large pot over medium heat.
 Once hot, add onion and cook for several minutes until translucent.
 Add garlic and crushed red pepper and cook for 30 seconds.
 Add vodka and cook until reduced by half.

 • Use (clean) hands to crush the whole tomatoes right into the pot, and add the rest of the juice from the can.
 Add dried oregano and basil.
 Reduce heat to medium low and cook, partially covered, for 30 minutes.

-• Meanwhile, cook penne pasta according to package instructions, until al dente.
+• Cook pasta: Meanwhile, cook penne pasta according to package instructions, until al dente.
 Drain, rinse and set aside.

-• Use a bender or food processor to puree the sauce until smooth.
+• Blend: Use an immersion blender, blender or food processor to puree the sauce until smooth.

 Notes